openharmony/docs/en/application-dev/reference/apis-camera-kit/js-apis-camera.md

 PhotoSession extends [Session](#session11), [Flash](#flash11), [AutoExposure](#autoexposure11), [Focus](#focus11), [Zoom](#zoom11), [ColorManagement](#colormanagement12)

 Implements a photo session, which provides operations on the flash, exposure, focus, zoom, and color space.

+> **NOTE**
+>
+> This class is provided for the default photo mode.
+It is used to take standard photos.
+It supports multiple photo formats and resolutions, which are suitable for most daily photographing scenarios.

 ### on('error')<sup>11+</sup>